nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 7. Glossary
 1. Free day: Allocating a task to this day will not result in total allocated effort exceeding preferred effort level.
-2. Long date: Date in the format YYYY-MM-DD HHMM
+2. Long date: Date in the format YYYY-MM-DD HHMM.
-3. Short date: Date in the format YYYY-MM-DD
+3. Short date: Date in the format YYYY-MM-DD.
 4. Overload: When the sum of effort for all tasks allocated to a particular day exceeds the preferred daily effort level.